 Boundary Layer Characterization

 ARL measures a number of different variables (wind speed, temperature, etc.,) to characterize the atmospheric boundary layer.
-This data on the surface and near surface weather and climate conditions is used to improve the accuracy of atmospheric models and other forecast and prediction tools.
+This data on the surface, and near surface, weather and climate conditions improves the accuracy of atmospheric models and other forecast and prediction tools.